leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: lasik_refractivesurgery-treatment_laser_surgery-cornearefractive_185
 - What are the benefits of ReLEx® Smile treatment over other laser vision correction procedures?
+- how come smile is better
+- What so good about relex
+- Is relex better than lasik
 - What are the advantages of ReLEx® Smile?
 - What makes ReLEx® Smile better?
 - What is good about ReLEx® Smile?